kamyargerami/matrix-docker/README.md

     cp_max: 10
 ```

-- Add the coturn config to below the file
+- Add the coturn config to the file
 - Change all `example.com` to your domain address.
 - Change `LongSecretKeyMustEnterHere` to the secret key that you choose before in `/var/lib/docker/volumes/matrix_coturn/_data/turnserver.conf`